Thinking about listing your home for sale? Great! Here are three important things you need to take a look at before you get going.

 Step One: Clearing your Title

 When was the last time you took a look at the title search for your property?
+Don’t list your home for sale unless you have done a recent title search and know what needs to be done to clear your title.

 A title search tells you who the registered owners of the property are, and lists other people or entities who might have an interest in your property.